-Frederick County should concentrate on how to increase the County's ability to attract visitors - especially the heritage traveler - through policies and projects that enhance the visitor experience, ensuring that visitors to Frederick County are left with an exceptional memory of their visit, positive stories to share with friends and family, and a desire to return.
+Frederick County- Winchester area should concentrate on how to increase bolster the County's ability to attract an increasing number of overnight visitors-especially the heritage traveler-through policies and projects that enhance the visitor experience, ensuring that visitors to Frederick County are left with an exceptional memory of their visit, positive stories to share with friends and family, and a desire to return. through targeted, strategic and collaborative branding and marketing efforts that focus on visitor experiences rather than political boundaries.
+The ultimate goal will thus be to enhance the visitor experience, ensuring that tourists choosing Frederick County are left with an exceptional memory of their visit, positive stories to share with friends and family, and a desire to return.